-In addition to obtaining children’s Initial and Final Highest Counts and counting errors, we also used the Highest Count task to classify participants as Productive or Non-Productive Counters. decade prompts were classified as Productive Counters if they counted to 99 with three or fewer errors, or as Non-Productive Counters otherwise (i.e. stopping earlier or reached 99 with four or more errors).
-Children who received decade prompts were classified children as Productive Counters if they could count at least two decades beyond their initial Decade-Change Error without making more than three errors in those two decades, including any decade-transition errors that elicited a decade prompt.
+In addition to obtaining children’s Initial and Final Highest Counts and counting errors, we also used the Highest Count task to classify participants as Productive or Non-Productive Counters.
+To classify children, we used criteria developed in a previously published, pre-registered report (Schneider et al., 2020).
+In particular, we reasoned that if a child has a productive decade+unit rule, then they should be able to count up to decade labels, but may not know what those decade labels are, and therefore should be expected to make errors on decade transitions (e.g., 39 to 40).
+We therefore classified children as Productive if (1) they counted to 99 with three or fewer errors, or (2) they could count at least two decades beyond their initial Decade-Change Error without making more than three errors in those two decades, including any decade-transition errors that elicited a decade prompt.
+This three-error criterion was developed because it allowed for two decade transition errors, along with a maximum of one mid-decade error.
 For example, a child whose initial error was at 29 but continued counting with decade prompts to 49 or higher was classified as a Productive Counter, but if they continued to only 39 or made too many errors before getting to 49, they were classified as a Non-Productive Counter.
-Thus, our Productivity classification allowed for two decade prompts and only one additional error within the two decades past the decade-change error.
+Note that although alternative criteria are possible, we resisted exploring the full space of results that might result from different cut-offs.
+Still, in response to a reviewer request, in the Supplemental Materials we provide one example of how a more conservative threshold (allowing just 1 error to Productive Counters) affects analyses.
+We show that this criterion generates a similar pattern of results, with only 5% of children classified differently (see Supplemental Materials D for details).

 2.2.2 Next Number Task.
 In this task, children were provided with a number and asked, “What comes next?”.
 Children received two practice items (one, five) to ensure they understood the task, and corrective feedback was provided on these practice items if needed.
 For example, when asked, “Five.
 What comes next?”, children who answered four were invited to count and figure out the correct answer (e.g., “No, four comes before five.
 What comes after five?
 Can you count and find out?”).
 All children in the final dataset successfully answered these practice questions before continuing.